permguard/permguard/site/content/docs/0.1/code-ops/initializing-workspace.md

 ## Initialize a New Ledger

-When starting a new project, the first step is to **create a zone**:
+When starting a new project, the first step is to **create a zone**.

 ```bash
 permguard zones create --name magicfarmacia-dev --output json
 ```

-below is the output of the command:
+Below is the output of the command.

 ```bash
 {